gregorypost89/ForexModules/README.md

 This is a collection of various modules that I use for procuring data relevant to the foreign exchange market, commonly referred to as forex.

-Currencies are traded in pairs, for example the US Dollar against the Japanese Yen would be represented as USD/JPY).
+Currencies are traded in pairs.
+For example the US Dollar against the Japanese Yen would be represented as USD/JPY.

 Currency pairs are traded in lots, in which you can enter either a short or long position.
 Using USD/JPY as our example, if I wanted to enter a trade on the premise that USD would appreciate in value relative to JPY, I would go **long**.
 Conversely, I would go **short** if the opposite were true.

-Lot size as of right now is not relevant to any posted modules.
+As of right now, lot size is not relevant to any posted modules.
 This may be a consideration for future projects as it relates to money management and risk profile situations, but the primary focus will be on **backtesting**

-  All of my backtesting and results are based on the **daily** timeframe .
+  All of my backtesting and results are based on the **daily** time frame.
   All definitions will be referenced as such.
 ## How does backtesting work?

 Backtesting is where I analyze the history of multiple different currency